 The Accelerated Pace of the Win9x Era (1995 to 2001)

 Thank you for taking an interest in my book about the Win9x era.
 I apologize for the incredibly basic HTML website here, but I envisioned this as a simple temporary home in preparation of my project's release.
-At the bottom of this page, after the mini FAQ, are a few different ways that you can be notified of when the book is released.
-I plan on releasing it on the Platform1, Platform2, Platform3, and Platform4 platforms.
-If a hypothetical physical edition ever emerges, then anyone who buys it will also receive a pdf version for free as well, but I'll cross that bridge if I ever get to it.
+At the bottom of this page, after the mini FAQ, is an option to be notified of when the book is released.
 In the meantime, thanks again for the support!

 ############################################